art-community/art-java/documentation/how-to-get-started-with-art.md

 ![](https://i.ibb.co/x53YDpR/image.png)

 ### Next steps
-You can try some ART functional with help of [examples](https://github.com/art-community/ART/wiki/Examples)
+You can try some ART functional with help of [examples](https://github.com/art-community/ART/tree/latest/documentation/examples.md)

-To see what use cases  ART is solving see [Use Cases](https://github.com/art-community/ART/wiki/Use-cases)
+To see what use cases  ART is solving see [Use Cases](https://github.com/art-community/ART/tree/latest/documentation/use-cases.md)

-For any questions look up to [ART Wiki](https://github.com/art-community/ART/wiki)